Rabbit-Proof Fence: Plot

 In 1931, two sisters – 14-year-old Molly and 8-year-old Daisy – and their 10-year-old cousin Gracie are living in the Western Australian town of Jigalong.
-The town lies along the northern part of one of the fences making up Australia's rabbit-proof fence (called Number One Fence), which runs for over one thousand miles.
+The town lies along the northern part of one of the original No. 1 Fencepart of Australia's rabbit-proof fencewhich runs for over one thousand miles.

 More than a thousand miles away in Perth, the official Protector of Western Australian Aborigines, A. O. Neville (called Mr. Devil by them), signs an order to relocate the three girls to the Moore River Native Settlement.
 The children are referred to by Neville as "half-castes", because they each have Aboriginal mothers and white fathers.
 Neville had concluded that the Aboriginal people of Australia were a danger to themselves, and the "half-castes" must be bred out of existence.
 He plans to place the girls in a camp where they, along with all half-castes of that age range, both boys and girls, will grow up.

 They would be trained to work as labourers and servants to white families, which were regarded as "good" situations for them in life.
 It was assumed that they would marry whites, and so on through the generations, so that eventually the Aboriginal "blood" would diminish in society.

 The three girls are forcibly taken from their families at Jigalong by a local constable, Riggs.
-They were sent to the camp at the Moore River Native Settlement, in the south west, about 90 km (55 miles) north of Perth.
+They were sent to the camp at the Moore River Native Settlement, in the south west, about 90 km north of Perth.

 While at the camp, the girls are housed in a large dormitory with dozens of other children, where they are strictly regimented by nuns.
 They are prohibited from speaking their native language, forced to pray as Christians, and subject to corporal punishment for any infractions of the camp's rules.
 Attempts at escape are also harshly punished, as seen in the film, where an escapee is beaten and has their hair cut off.
 During an impending thunderstorm that will help cover their tracks, Molly convinces the girls to escape and return to their home.